 2) The second chicken brining method is a buttermilk brine.
 It is a quick and simple method and is great specifically for frying chicken.
 Buttermilk, salt and pepper to taste, and you are done.
 Keep the chicken in the refrigerator during the brining process and give it three to four hours.

 That’s how long it takes to brine your chicken with the buttermilk method.

 This method has a lot of great benefits because the acid in the buttermilk tenderizes the chicken, making it very delicious, tender and juicy.

 - Also Read: How to Tenderize Steak with Salt

 When frying your chicken after brining in buttermilk, you can shake the excess buttermilk off and go right to dredging in seasoned flour, then right into the fryer.

-3) Finally, the third brining method and also the most time consuming, is the wet brine.
+3) Finally, the third chicken brine method and also the most time consuming, is the wet chicken brine.